Not a lecture hall but a roundtable with a seat for you!

 2005

 A. Hi Josh; hi Manalel.
-Aluminum oxide can form a tight, tenacious, corrosion resistant coating on aluminum, such that aluminum can be beneficially anodized.
+The reason that aluminum is anodized is because aluminum oxide can form a tight, tenacious, corrosion resistant coating on aluminum, such that aluminum can be beneficially anodized.
 But iron oxide (rust) will not to my knowledge form a tight, tenacious, corrosion resistant coating on steel, so I don't think it can be beneficially anodized.

-I don't know what you have in mind by 'similar results'.
+I don't know quite what you have envision by 'similar results'.
 Nitriding would give a wear resistant surface, but it is conductive (unlike anodizing which is an insulator); further, it cannot absorb dye.
 Paint, powder coating, or electrophoretic lacquering might do what you want but would not be as hard or wear-resistant as anodizing.
 Certain platings might achieve what you could be looking for.
-If you can detail what characteristics you are looking for, people can possibly direct you to finishing processes that might deliver them.
+Although anodizing of steel sounds like it is not the answer, if you can detail what characteristics you are looking for, people can probably direct you to finishing processes that deliver what you are looking for.

 Ted Mooney, P.E.